yhchen24/Missing-Density-PDB/doc/functional_spec.md

 * Joe will use this package to determine whether he should expect missing densities in his experiment.
 * Joes will use this package to classify why some experiments will result in missing densities.
-* Joes will use this package to predict the missing densities that are not visible in the experiment.
+* Joes will use this package to predict the missing densities that are not captured in the experiment.

-John is interested in learning why a group of proteins he is studying all have missing densities.
+John is interested in learning why a group of protein have missing densities.
 He is interested to know whether there is a common feature for why this group of proteins resulted in missing residues.

 * John will use this package to classify why the group of proteins he is studying has missing densities.
-* John will also use this package to predict the missing densities in his group of proteins and see whether the predictions are similar in structure.
+* John will use this package to predict the missing densities in his group of proteins and see whether the predictions are similar in structure.